ssdevopsacademy/colombia_dcc/README.md

 ### Luigi Giannandrea
 Learn about the hole DevOps cycle and how it is applied in current customers.
 Get a clear view about each technology related with this discipline and be prepared to apply this knowledge into our careers.

+### Manuel Castaño
+I expect from this course to strengthen my previous knowledge such as git, linux or docker.
+I hope to get started on topics that I have not covered before such as infrastructure as code, scripting, configuration management, among others, and finally I hope to learn a little about the day to day work as a devops engineer.

 ---